TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 4/2 Kings 4.8.md

 ---

-And it fell on a day, that Elisha passed to Shunem, where was a great woman; and she constrained him to eat bread.
-And so it was, that as oft as he passed by, he turned in thither to eat bread.
+It fell on a day, that Elisha passed to Shunem, where there was a prominent woman; and she persuaded him to eat bread.
+So it was, that as often as he passed by, he turned in there to eat bread.